This pretty Kahlua Cake is infused with coffee liqueur & espresso, and adorned with billowy mocha buttercream ruffles.

 - You can make this cake without coffee liqueur if you prefer.
-Just substitute vanilla for Kahlua in each recipe.
+Use 1 cup buttermilk and substitute 1 tsp vanilla for Kahlua.

-- I recommend trimming/levelling the tops of the cake layers before brushing the soak on to get rid of the crust and help the soak, well, soak into the cake.
+- I recommend trimming/levelling the tops of the cake layers before brushing the syrup on to get rid of the crust and help the syrup soak into the cake.

 - Be sure to use instant espresso powder (not granules) in the buttercream.
 Otherwise, dissolve the granules in 1 Tbsp hot water and let cool before adding to the frosting.

 - I used a large petal tip (Wilton #125) to make the ruffles.